 The Genus Crataegus

-1. Columbia Hawthorn: Crataegus columbiana ??? - Large shrub or small tree to 18 feet.
-Branches have numerous stout thorns, some up to an inch in length.
+2. Columbia Hawthorn, Piper's Hawthorn: Crataegus chrysocarpa var. piperi (formerly Crataegus columbiana var. piperi) - Large shrub or small tree to 18 feet.
+Branches have numerous stout thorns from 40-70 mm in length.
 White flowers are small, less than dime size, but clustered in groups of 5 to 30.
 The flowers have 5 petals each.
 The leaves are simple, and variable in shape, some lobed and others with toothed edges only at the tip of the leaf.
+Stamens number 10 or fewer.

-2. Douglas Hawthorn, Black Hawthorn: Crataegus douglasii (formerly C. douglasii var. douglasii) - Big, coarse shrub or small tree up to 12 meters high with rough, scaly, brown bark.
+3. Black Hawthorn, Douglas' Hawthorn: Crataegus douglasii (old variety douglasii) - Big, coarse shrub or small tree up to 12 meters high with rough, scaly, brown bark.
 Young branches dark red-brown.
 Thorns 12-25 mm long.
 Leaves 25-75 mm long, broadly obovate, double-toothed above the base.
+The leaf blades may be more or less lobed.
 Flowers usually many in flat-topped corymbs.
 Flowers about 15 mm wide with short triangular sepals.
 Petals white and orbicular in shape.
 Stamens number 10 with pink anthers.